Raging Defined: The Most Ridiculous Parties the World Has Ever Seen

 Wikipedia Commons

-The French Queen Isabeau of Bavaria was known for her, shall we say, expensive loves.
-That said, a lavish party was not shocking to see.
-On January 28, 1393, she held a huge banquet at Paris’ Hotel Saint-Pol to celebrate the marriage of one of her maids-in-waiting.
-The event was set to involve King Charles VI dancing with five nobles, with each in a “wild man” costume.
+French Queen Isabeau of Bavaria was known for her expensive tastes, so lavish parties were no surprise.
+On January 28, 1393, she hosted a grand banquet at Paris’ Hotel Saint-Pol to celebrate her maid-in-waiting’s wedding.
+The highlight was King Charles VI and five nobles dancing in “wild man” costumes.

-However, things went wrong when the king began dancing and his brother, the Duke of Orleans, arrived.
-He came in drunk with a lit torch.
-Sadly, he got too close and ignited one of the costumes, which was coated in resin.
-It brought about a blaze that lit the men on fire.
-The king’s aunt saved him by covering him with her skirt, but four dancers burned to death.
+Things went wrong when the king’s brother, the Duke of Orleans, arrived drunk with a lit torch.
+He got too close and ignited one of the resin-coated costumes, setting the dancers on fire.
+The king’s aunt saved him by covering him with her skirt, but four dancers died in the blaze.

 8. French Parties for Queen Marie Antoinette